piegope/doc/docs/content/en/kb/devolutions-server/how-to-articles/azure-portal-configuration-guide-microsoft-authentication.md

    ![Grant admin consent for your organization](https://cdnweb.devolutions.net/docs/docs_en_kb_KB8010.png)

-1. If you have configured your Entra ID application to use ID Tokens, make you enable the "Use only the TokenID for authentication" setting.
+1. If you have configured your Entra ID application to use ID tokens, enable the ***Use only the TokenID for authentication*** setting.
 1. Your configuration page should look similar to the screenshot below.
 Click ***Save***.
 ![Save your configuration](https://cdnweb.devolutions.net/docs/docs_en_kb_KB4981.png)